Shopify/hydrogen-v1/.github/releasing.md

 yarn add @shopify/hydrogen@experimental
 ```

+## Patching previous minor versions with updates

+Occasionally, we will need to patch a previous minor release of Hydrogen to address a security issue or to fix a critical bug which affects developers who cannot easily update to the latest major or minor version.

+To do so, follow these steps for each minor version you need to patch:

+1. Determine what the branch name would be for your desired version.

+   > Example:<br><br>
+   > If the latest release is `v1.2.3` on branch `v1.x-2022-07`, and you need to patch `v1.1.x`, your branch would be `v1.1.x-2022-07`.

+2. _If a branch already exists for your desired minor release, you can skip this step._ To create your release branch, check out the Git tag created for the most recent release in that minor range.
+You can view the list of tags using `git tag`.

+   > Example:<br><br>
+   > If the latest release for `v1.1.x` was `v1.1.5`, then you would run `git checkout v1.1.x`, your branch would be `v1.1.x-2022-07`.

 ## Common problems

 **After merging the auto-generated changeset PR, my GitHub Action encountered an Error with the message `No commits between X and changeset-release/Y`**